yegappan/lsp/README.md

 path|complete path to the LSP server executable (without any arguments). args|a list of command-line arguments passed to the LSP server.
 Each argument is a separate List item.

-The LSP servers are added using the lsp#addServer() function.
+The LSP servers are added using the LspAddServer() function.
 This function accepts a list of LSP servers with the above information.

 ## Supported Commands
 Command|Description